UBC-MDS/DSCI_522_G410/doc/proposal.md

 *Who are the most overpaid and underpaid players in the world?
 Is there a trend by country/league/teams?*

-This could be presented as a bar plot showing a selected number (i.e. 10 or 20) of the best and worst performing clubs colour-coded by league.
+This could be presented as a bar plot showing a selected number (i.e. 10 or 20) of the best and worst-performing clubs colour-coded by league.

 *Are domestic players valued more highly than foreign players?*

- This could be presented as a box plot or rideline plot showing the mean and distribution of domestic vs foreign player value.
+ This could be presented as a box plot or ridgeline plot showing the mean and distribution of domestic vs foreign player value.
 We would also report the results of the hypothesis test with a significance level.

  *Which clubs have the best and worst economy in terms of a player potential to wage ratio?*

-This could also be shown as a bar plot showing a selected number (i.e. 10) of the best and worst performing clubs colour-coded by league.
+This could also be shown as a bar plot showing a selected number (i.e. 10) of the best and worst-performing clubs colour-coded by league.

  *Are different features more important for different positions?*